• Skip to primary navigation

 Some of the greatest benefits of reading on a Kindle are the same whether you end up buying the Paperwhite or the Oasis:

-1. Lightweight and extremely portable:
+1. Lightweight and extremely portable

 With a sleek cover to protect the screen, all Kindle models are very light and fit well inside a purse or backpack.
-You will easily be able to carry hundreds and hundreds of books with you wherever you go.

 Both the Kindle Paperwhite and Kindle Oasis have an adjustable front light that allows you to read in any lighting conditions from a pitch-black room to a directly sunny day.
-However, the Oasis does have the option to adjust the light to a warm tone to help with your sleeping.

-3. Pairs Kindle and audiobooks:
+3. Pairs Kindle with Audible audiobooks

 Both the Paperwhite and Oasis use the Whispersync technology to seamlessly pick up your book wherever you left off when you switch from the Kindle book to the audiobook.
-This is one of my all-time favorite features of my Kindle devices.
-Using Kindle and Audible together have helped me to increase the number of books I read every year.

 Should I buy a Kindle Paperwhite?